sashkoristov/bachelor-theses/README.md

 The first big farewell party was held on May 01, 2022 with 10 students.
 THANK YOU very much for the great time!

+# NEW TOPICS

+WILL BE PUBLISHED SOON.

 # Available bachelor theses

-* Tentative requirements analyses January-February 2022
+* Tentative requirements analyses September - October 2022
-* Tentative start February-March 2022
+* Tentative start November 2022 -January 2023
-* Tentative finish June-December 2022
+* Tentative finish March-June 2023

-The following topics for bachelor theses are available for the summer semester 2022:
+The following topics for bachelor theses are available for the winter semester 2022:

 ## *profileFCs*